 Google suite tools, such as Google Analytics, Google Search Console, Google My Business, and Google Adwords.

 Social media pages and accounts.

-Third-party accounts, such as HubSpot, Semrush, Hotjar, Lucky Orange.
+Third-party accounts, such as HubSpot, Semrush, Hotjar, and Lucky Orange.

-Once your service end date is over, be sure to remove agency users from all company accounts (HubSpot, WordPress, Google suite tools, social media, etc.).
-This is so they can no longer access your company’s metrics and private data.
+Once your service end date is over, be sure to remove agency users from all company accounts and change your passwords.
+This is so they can no longer access your company’s profiles, metrics, and private data.

 Should you outsource marketing again?

 Before hiring another marketing agency, think about what you need to accomplish.

 In general, we recommend that you keep the most important pieces of your marketing efforts in-house.

 For example, if it’s important that your messaging resonates with your buyers better than anyone else in your industry, bring content creation in-house.